Building Permits, Applications and Forms

 • Prescribed fees (refer to fees schedule)

-The Town has 10 business days to process an Occupancy Permit application.
 If further information is required, a request for further information will be sent to the applicant.
 The applicant has 21 business days to provide the information.
 During this time, the application will be placed on hold.
 If the information is not supplied within 21 days, the Town may refuse the application and retain the application fee.

 BA9 Application For Occupancy Permit